omarmaaref/velptec/README.md

-PS: Honestly, I'm a bit confused because , but in NestJS, interceptors are triggered after guards, which means guards will do all the work and then the token pre validation interceptor would be unnecessary, A more appropriate solution might be to use a middleware for initial token pre-validation, and then let the guard handle the full validation afterward.
+PS: Honestly, I'm a bit confused because , but in NestJS, interceptors are triggered after guards, which means guards will do all the work and then the token pre validation interceptor would be unnecessary, A more appropriate solution might be to use a Nest middleware for initial token pre-validation, and then let the guard handle the full validation afterward.